-To join the hub community anytime visit: facebook.com/groups/portsmouthwritershub/
+To join the Portsmouth Writer’s Hub community anytime visit: facebook.com/groups/portsmouthwritershub/

-For three fun-filled seaside years July 2015- June 2018 I have had the pleasure of looking after the Portsmouth Writers’ Hub under the banner of my role as the Portsmouth Literature Worker.
-The community has grown to over 700 local writers who are now bursting with talents from performing to leading workshops to writing.
-Here were the events I created for the hub:
+ABOUT: July 2015- June 2018 I had the pleasure of looking after the Portsmouth Writers’ Hub under the banner of my role as the Portsmouth Literature Worker.
+The community has grown to 700+ local writers, artists and creatives who are now bursting with talents from performing to leading workshops to writing.
+Do feel free to post directly onto the Facegroup, you’re likely to find like minded creatives.

 - May Hub ‘How To Build Your Online Author Presence’ with Joanne Mallory